Rutgers-Data-Science-Bootcamp/Election_Analysis/README.md

 # Election-Analysis
-Using Python to analysis Colorado election outcome for three candidates from three counties.
+Using Python scripts to analysis Colorado election outcome for three candidates from three counties.

-## Project Overview
+## Project Overview:
 A Colorado Board of Election employee has gave me the following tasks to complete the election audit of a recent local congressional election.
 1. Calculate the total number of votes cast.
+2. Voter turnout for each county and their percentages out of the total count.
+3. Find the county has the highest turnout.
-2. Get a complete list of candidates who received votes.
+4. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+5. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+6. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+7. Determine the winner of the election based on popular vote.

-## Resources
+## Resources:
 - Data Source: election_results.csv
 - Software: Python 3.7.10, Visual Studio Code,

-## Summary
+## Election-Audit Results:
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- There were three counties and their turnouts and percentages are:
+    - Jefferson: 10.51% (38,855)
+    - Denver: 82.78% (306,055)
+    - Arapahoe: 6.71% (24,801)
+- The county which had the largest number of votes was Denver
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette